Aniaa-Johnson/Computer-Networking-Project/README.md

 This Python app enables peer-to-peer messaging and file sharing over a local network.
 It provides a simple interface for users to exchange messages and files directly between peers.

+Attempt1 Folder : First client & server files just to test out what our project is going on do ProjectCode.py: Our final product

 Features:
 - Peer-to-Peer Messaging: Send and receive messages between connected peers.
 - File Sharing: Send and receive files directly between peers.